faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 # Conclusion

-I hope this is helpful in understanding why I view Christianity (and Mormonism) with some wariness from my current POV.
-Even though there are lots of great things in it, I feel like it is also layered with many questionable or potentially damaging teachings.
+Even though there are so many wonderful teachings in Christianity, I have argued above that it is also layered with many questionable or potentially damaging teachings.
 My hope is that I can teach all of the wonderful parts of Christianity to my children and simply leave behind all the things that are of questionable value.

-*Why wouldn't teaching all the good things and leaving behind all the bad or questionable things be _an_ optimal approach for myself and my children?*

-And speaking directly to an LDS audience, could I really teach my children a nuanced position in the Church when the LDS Church declares most of its positions in absolute terms?
+And speaking directly to an LDS audience, could I really teach my children a nuanced position in the LDS Church when the LDS Church declares most of its positions in absolute terms?
 For example:

 * "At times, following the prophet may be unpopular, but following the prophet is always right." [source](https://www.churchofjesuschrist.org/search?lang=eng&query=following%20the%20prophet%20is%20always%20right&highlight=true&page=1)
 * "We should disconnect, immediately and completely, from listening to the proselytizing efforts of those who have lost their faith" [source](https://www.lds.org/church/news/stay-connected-to-god-elder-l-whitney-clayton-tells-byu-graduates?lang=eng)
 * "When … inspiration conveys something out of harmony with the accepted revelations of the Church or contrary to the decisions of its constituted authorities, Latter-day Saints may know that it is not of God, no matter how plausible it may appear."
 First Presidency Message from [here](https://www.lds.org/manual/doctrine-and-covenants-and-church-history-gospel-doctrine-teachers-manual/lesson-6-i-will-tell-you-in-your-mind-and-in-your-heart-by-the-holy-ghost?lang=eng)

+*Why wouldn't teaching all the good things of Christianity and leaving behind all the bad or questionable things be _an_ optimal approach for myself and my children?*

 # Moving forward